ekagravarma/devops/Dockerfile_handsOn/README.md

 A simple Hello World app written in Python Flask.

-Contains sinagle-stage and multi-stage Dockerfiles.
+Contains single-stage and multi-stage Dockerfiles.

 Build and run using any dockerfile: